 Mexican coati, a type of cute raccoon sans mask as it does not have one, native to Mexico sitting on a chair with a refreshing local beer in Mexico, Sol.
-The artist maybe having some fun here with word play if indeed a raccoon 🦝 type animal first place, might be a small bear!
-Name sounds similar to coyote from Mexico both the name of a canine and the people who assist smuggling others through the border they must be masters of subterfuge and disguise
+The artist maybe having some fun here if indeed a raccoon 🦝 type animal first place, might be a small bear!
+Name sounds similar to coyote from Mexico both the name of a canine and the people who assist smuggling others through the border the smugglers/coyotes must be masters of subterfuge and disguise

-Now most districts are quite diverse from a visitors perspective, HK is just passing through.
 Maybe the artist is also having fun at USA real raccoons that have masks yet Mexicans are seen as los banditos by certain US citizens el coati does not so which is el bandito?

 The Spanish used to wear masks as did Venetians I’ve seen that in paintings hmm then there’s the pirates, West Coast of Mexico was infamous on that one.
-Zorro is a famed pulp fiction character, masked fighting for the rights of the under dog in several movies.
+Zorro is a the pulp fiction character is famous masked fighting for the rights of the under dog in several movies.
 He signed his name Z with a sword.

 Mel Ramos painted the above.
 A Dark Shadow Lurks from memory is the title, HK always saw this pic as Zorro but now realises it is Batman with whom HK is less familiar everyone has faves as to pulp fiction.

-Ramos' line work reminds HK of how she approaches her work, a work with bounce and some light humour.
+Ramos' line work reminds HK of how she approaches her work, a work with lines you can bounce from and some light humour.
 The cute el coati is quite different again and the Mel Ramos used as a way to talk by Holy Kitsch! as art here is way restrictive and mostly copies Holy Kitsch! whenever she publishes therefore she largely ceased as to certain studio works as the institutions here prefer not to have genuine artists only the ones who remember their lines.
 She needs a dastardly gallery of ill repute to back her so her work is no longer endangered whilst she organises el museo and is still alive and she is so there, fooled you.